-And there are some good reasons for doing that.
+And there are some good reasons for doing this.

-For example, you might have created a page you want restrict public access to.
+For example, you may have created a page you want to restrict public access to.
 And as part of preventing that access, you should also block it from the search engines.

 However, it’s easy to block other pages by mistake too.
-A simple error in the code, for example, could blog the entire section of the site.
+A simple error in the code, for example, could block the entire section of the site.

 The whole list of crawlability issues you can find in this article - 18 Reasons Your Website is Crawler-Unfriendly: Guide to Crawlability Issues.

-How do you make your website easier to crawl and index?
+How to make a website easier to crawl and index?

-I’ve already listed some of the factors that could result in your site expecting crawlability or indexability issues.
+I’ve already listed some of the factors that could result in your site experiencing crawlability or indexability issues.
 And so, as a first step, you should ensure they don’t happen.

 But there also other things you could do to make sure web crawlers can easily access and index your pages.